 - Read and understand the problem statement and the various constraints described in the problem.
 This helps to avoid any rework and saves time in Tests.

 - Take a quick tour to familiarize yourself with the code editor and know how to run and submit code.
-Click and select Show Tour.
+Click on the question mark icon and select Show Tour.

 - The Languages option lists the programming languages permitted by the test setter to answer the question.
 Select the required language from the list.